yduan004/compoundCollection/README.md

 ## Introduction

-This software package is the query interface for the corresponding [compoundCollectionData](https://github.com/yduan004/compoundCollectionData) package.
+This software package is the customization and query interface for the annotation SQLite database from the corresponding [compoundCollectionData](https://github.com/yduan004/compoundCollectionData) package.
 It contains utilities to query the compound annotations from [DrugAge](https://genomics.senescence.info/drugs/),